bitcoin/bitcoin/doc/build-unix.md

 Notes
 -----
 The release is built with GCC and then "strip syscoind" to strip the debug symbols, which reduces the executable size by about 90%.

 miniupnpc
 ---------

 [miniupnpc](http://miniupnp.free.fr/) may be used for UPnP port mapping.
-It can be downloaded from [here]( http://miniupnp.tuxfamily.org/files/).
-UPnP support is compiled in and turned off by default.
+It can be downloaded from [here](http://miniupnp.tuxfamily.org/files/).
+UPnP support is com piled in and turned off by default.
 See the configure options for upnp behavior desired:

     --without-miniupnpc      No UPnP support miniupnp not required --disable-upnp-default   (the default) UPnP support turned off by default at runtime